Althea Sherman: Scientific career

 Following a 20-year career in the arts, Sherman then began her career ornithology, making use of her skills as an observer and illustrator.
 Prior to Sherman's time, biologists frequently sacrificed birds to examine them morphologically.
 Instead, Sherman pioneered the study of bird behavior, focusing on the observation of birds in their native habitats.
-Early in her investigations, she set up an observation facility near her home which she termed her "Acre of Birds".
+Early in her investigations, she set up an observation facility near her home which she called her "Acre of Birds."
 There, Sherman included natural cavities in trees for nesting sites, as well as birdhouses, nesting platforms, and brush piles.
 Her birdhouses were constructed with holes for viewing the birds and for reaching in to evaluate the development of the nestlings.
 Sherman made observations about habitat requirements, feeding habits, and also the population growth and decline for various bird species.
 She measured egg incubation times and growth rates of baby birds for different species.
 Sherman frequently made sketches and illustrations of her observations and so was an avian portrait artist.

 From her home in Iowa, Sherman followed the scholarly literature in ornithology and became a member of 15 scientific or ornithological societies.
 Sherman used her skills as an artist to illustrate her observations and studies, publishing over 70 articles on 38 species over her career that spanned three decades.
 Sherman published scholarly journal articles as early as 1911.
 Her articles were published in journals including: The Auk, the Audubon Society's Bird-Lore, the Journal of Mammalogy, The Wilson and the Avicultural Magazine.
 With Louis Agassiz Fuertes, in 1919 Sherman's bird illustrations were in the first American Ornithologists' Union's exhibit of bird paintings.

 Sherman frequently hosted visitors to her "Acre of Birds".
 The visitors ranged from professional ornithologists to lay people who were simply interested in seeing the observation facilities that Sherman had crafted.